Subscribe a function to run every time certain values change.

 .)

-Note that since the created rule isn't attached to a job, it must be explicitly stopped, either by calling the returned disposal function or by the rule function arranging to stop itself via rule.stop() or its stop parameter.
+Note that since the created rule isn't attached to a job, it must be explicitly stopped, either by calling the returned disposal function or by the rule function arranging to stop itself via rule.stop().

 Return a rule factory for the given scheduling function, that you can then use to make rules that run in a specific time frame.